Welcome to Bolton, the perfect place for your next event

 - Review our event organisation checklist

-- Register your interest in holding an event
+- Register your interest via the button below

 - We will respond to you with a provisional booking (or a request for further information) within 10 working days